 Being a Mom is a huge responsibility.
-I have found out the hard way sometimes you have to allow your kids to make the wrong decisions so they will learn to make the right one.
+I have found out the hard way sometimes you have to allow your kids to make the wrong decisions so they will learn to make the right ones.
 You can’t enable them when you know it’s wrong to do so because it makes the situation worse.

 Will we mess up?
 Yes!

-Can we receive Grace and Forgiveness?
+Can we receive grace and forgiveness?
 Yes!